 Outcome Evaluation questions Indicator(s) Method(s) Frequency effectively in planned support and/or that they have been able to support people effectively at an earlier point in their journey.
 3.2 A lower proportion of support takes the form of unplanned interventions, including services which might be accessed in an unplanned manner at times of crisis.
-4a, 4b, 6a, 6b.
-People who have been supported by work using the MEAM Approach experience a reduction over time in their unplanned use of services, including those which might be accessed at times of "crisis".
-This includes (for example) reduced: Emergency department attendances.
-Non-elective acute hospital admissions.
-Mental health inpatient admissions.
-Nights in different types of accommodation (and nights not in accommodation).
-Arrests.
-Nights in prison.
-Common data framework.
-Client interviews.
-Local staff consultation.
-Field work annual.
+4a, 4b, 6a, 6b. the MEAM Approach experience a reduction over time in their unplanned use of services, including those which might be accessed at times of "crisis".
+This includes (for example) reduced: Field work annual.
 Quarterly submission of CDF data.
 Analysis biannual.
 3.3 Cost are avoided or saved through reduced provision of unplanned interventions, including services which might be accessed in an unplanned manner at times of crisis.
-5a, 5b, 6a, 6b.
 The costs associated with providing unplanned and/or crisis interventions for people who have been supported by work using the MEAM Approach reduce over time.
 This includes (for example) costs avoided by reduced: Emergency department attendances.
 Non-elective acute hospital admissions.
 Mental health inpatient admissions.
 Nights in different types of accommodation (and nights not in accommodation).
 Common data framework.
 Local staff consultation.
 Field work annual.
 Quarterly submission of CDF data.
 Analysis biannual.

 Outcome Evaluation questions Indicator(s) Method(s) Frequency Arrests.Nights in prison.
 3.4 The costs of delivering planned and earlier interventions increase as needed.
 5a, 5b, 6a, 6b.
 The costs associated with providing planned and/or earlier interventions for people who have been supported by work using the MEAM Approach increase over time if this is required.
 Case studies.
 Local staff consultation.
 Annual.
 3.5 Commissioning is more closely integrated and efficient; the right services are commissioned in the right places, based on the right intended outcomes.
 4a, 4b, 6a, 6b.
 Local staff and MEAM staff report that commissioning is more integrated, and can provide examples of this, such as: Relevant strategic commissioning plans.
 Pooled or integrated commissioning budgets.
 Alliance contracts (if appropriate).
 Outcomes-focused commissioning.
 Local staff report that closer integration of commissioning has led to an improvement in the suitability and efficacy of services.
 Local staff consultation.
 MEAM staff consultation.
 MEAM Approach reporting tools.
 Field work annual.
 MEAM Approach reporting tools completed quarterly.
 Analysis biannual.
-3.6 Delivery is more closely integrated to create a system which can meet a wider range of needs/preferences than it did previously. very is more closely grated to create a em which can meet der range of ds/preferences than 4a, 4b, 6a, 6b.
-Local staff and MEAM staff more closely integrated an in better pathways, fewer of local support offer which more people facing multiple of Local staff consultation.
+3.6 Delivery is more closely integrated to create a system which can meet a wider range of needs/preferences than it did previously.
+4a, 4b, 6a, 6b.
+Local staff and MEAM staff report that delivery is more closely integrated and that this has resulted in better pathways, fewer gaps in support and a local support offer which meets the needs/wants of more people facing multiple disadvantage.
+Local staff consultation.
 Local staff E-survey.
 MEAM staff consultation.
 MEAM Approach reporting tools.
 Field work annual.
 MEAM Approach reporting tools completed quarterly.
 Analysis biannual.